 Tantobie, which also occurs with the spelling Tantoby in the nineteenth century has a name that is a bit of a mystery as there are no early forms to trace its origins.
 Interestingly, the ending ‘by’ or ‘bie’ in place-names usually indicates a place of Viking-Danish origin.
 However, such Viking names are very rare in northern County Durham.

 Curiously there is also a place called Tanfield Leith – a farm just east of Tantobie and this may derive from the Norse word ‘lith’ meaning a slope.
-There is also a farm called Wester Leith whic looks doubly Norse – ‘Wester’ meaning western is a common element in place-names but of course is may nor be Norse at all.
+There is also a farm called Wester Leith which looks doubly Norse – ‘Wester’ meaning western is a common element in place-names but of course is may nor be Norse at all.
 There is also a stream called the Farleith Burn nearby.

 Tommy Armstrong : Pitman Poet

 The Tanfield area was the home to Tommy Armstrong (1848-1920), who was known as the ‘Pitman’s Poet’ or ‘The Bard of the Northern Coalfield’.
 His songs, written in the Northumbrian style reflect life in the Durham coalfield in the late nineteenth and early twentieth century.

 The songs were primarily written to keep Tommy in beer money and support his family but sometimes served to raise much needed funds at times of tragedy.
 Tommy was born at Shotley Bridge where his father and mother had moved from Haswell and he suffered from rickets which gave him bow legs, a disability that could prove a problem in the pit and one reason why song writing proved a necessary driving force for his survival.

 When he was little Tommy’s family moved to the Stanley area where Tommy would reside for the rest of his days.
 Young Tommy worked in the mines at South Pontop and East Tanfield and later resided at Tantobie.